BlueNautilux/Brute/README.md

 # Brute
-brute is a TUI program that lets you control ssh servers easily i will release the first build once i finish the barebone functions.
+brute is a TUI program that lets you control ssh servers easily. i will release the first build once i finish the barebone functions.

 Picture of the interface: